-By profession she is a Midwife for 40 years and has worked in community health centers in the Bronx providing services of midwifery/well women health care.
+By profession she has been a Midwife for 40 years and has worked doing home, hospital, birth center births and now works in a community health center in the Bronx providing services of midwifery/well women health care.

-For 20 years she has immersed herself in the teachings of the early Buddhist schools, mainly Theravada.
+For over 20 years she has immersed herself in the teachings of the early Buddhist schools, mainly Theravada and Thai Forest.
 She studied in the Dedicated Practitioners Program and Community Dharma Leaders Program affiliated with Spirit Rock.
 She teaches Meditation through the Buddha Dharma.
-Pressently she is in the IMS Teacher Training program, where she shares the Dhamma by assisting and teaching on retreats.
+Presently she is in the IMS Teacher Training program, where she shares the Dharma by assisting and teaching on retreats.
 For 10 years she has served as a mentor with the BAUS Prisoner Correspondence course.

 Nakawe believes we all have the potential to live a life of wisdom and compassion for our benefit and for the benefit and happiness of all beings.
 These are the teachings of liberation, the truth that she wants to share.
 She gives gratitude to all her teachers who have guided her throughout the years.